jslok/card-scanner/README.md

 ## 1. Object Detection and Segmentation

 I trained a deep learning model to do the detection phase.
-Object detection models only locate the bounding box of the item in the frame, or in other words, a rectangular frame that contains the object.
-Unless the card image is viewed perfectly straight, the bounding box contains too much other content from the background.
+Object detection models typically only locate the item with a bounding box in the image, or in other words, a rectangular frame that contains the object.
+Unless the card is viewed perfectly straight, the bounding box contains too much other content from the background.
 We need to take this a step further and find not just the bounding box, but the exact pixels representing the card, also known as the segmentation mask.
 After evaluating several different segmentation-capable models, I found RTM-Det to be the most viable for this situation since it is very fast based on benchmarks and ideal for mobile deployments.
 It’s also not bound by restrictive licenses as many other models are in the Yolo family, which is important if I were to use it in my own closed-source projects.
 RTM-Det also performs instance segmentation (as opposed to just semantic segmentation) which is capable of assigning a separate mask to each detection which is what I need.

 **Training**